D50000/Crypto-Wallet-React/README.md

 # Crypto-Wallet-React

-This project is create by `Create React App`.
+This project is developed by `Create React App`.

 ### Notes: